 Recommendation Source Action Who When B&B planning scheme workshops Tourism Strategy Community Facilitate a series of 2-3 workshops for local interested community members and other parties.
 Facilitated by the Council and offering a 1⁄2 day workshop in major towns.
 Development of a check sheet to encourage informed and more structured approaches to planning for bed and breakfast style of accommodation approvals.
 Council, RDV Short term - ongoing Formalised caravan and trailer parking on the main street of Kaniva Tourism Strategy Community Designate 10-20 formal parking bays on or close to the main street of Kaniva for caravan and trailer parking.
 Ensure signposting of these is provided.
 Introduce highway signage sufficiently far in advance of Kaniva to inform caravaners etc. of available parking spaces.
-Council Short term Encourage commissionable tourism product Tourism Strategy Community Work with new visitor economy partnership regional entity to facilitate new paid-for tourism experiences.
+Council Short term More commissionable tourism product Tourism Strategy Community Work with new visitor economy partnership regional entity to facilitate new paid-for tourism experiences.
+Ensure the tourism committee within the municipality attends regional tourism development and marketing workshops.
 Upskill local industry for a stronger social media presence.
 Encourage greater economic uplift from the visitor economy to align with the wider REDS.
 New visitor economy partnership regional entity, local businesses, Council Short term

-Recommendation Source Action Who When Upgraded and expanded accommodation options at holiday parks for visitors and seasonal workers accommodation.
-Tourism Strategy Community In the short-medium term, assess potential grant streams that could be applied for to introduce a further 6-8 cabins at each caravan park throughout the municipality.
+Recommendation Source Action Who When Lake Bringalbert and Dunbopperty Swamp facilities development Tourism Strategy Community Working with PV, undertake an assessment to look at appropriate upgrades to Lake Bringalbert and Dunbopperty Swamp including bird-watching hides, picnic table facilities and a nature play area.
+Assess potential grant funding streams that could be applied for works.
+Work with PV to determine the potential for a mobile pop-up F&B operator to establish seasonally on site.
+PV, Council, DJSIR, RDV Short - medium- term Upgraded and expanded cabin capacity at lake-side holiday parks for visitor accommodation Tourism Strategy Community In the short-medium term, assess potential grant streams that could be applied for to introduce a further 6-8 cabins at each caravan park throughout the municipality.
 In the longer term, complete a pre-feasibility assessing the viability of a new destination holiday park within the municipality.
 Complete a site assessment investigating potential sites where a destination holiday park could be suitably located.
 If shown to be viable, take prefeasibility to potential major destination holiday park operators to gauge interest.
-PV, Council, DJSIR, RDV Medium term Advocate for improved facility development at lakes, rivers, and wetlands.
-Tourism Strategy Community Working with PV, undertake an assessment to look at appropriate upgrades including birdwatching hides, picnic table facilities and nature play areas.
-Assess potential funding streams that could be applied for works.
-Work with PV to determine the potential for mobile pop-up F&B operators to establish seasonally on site.
-PV, Council, DJSIR.
-RDV Short - medium term
+PV, Council, DJSIR, RDV Medium term